Frequently asked questions

 We provide an independent home for dental practitioners and members of the wider dental team, working across primary care and general dentistry.
 The College provides an historic opportunity to draw the dental team together in pursuit of excellence in practice, whilst promoting your own commitment to excellence.

-serve the public and patients by cultivating excellence in oral healthcare, thereby contributing to everyone’s wellbeing
+- serves the public and patients by cultivating excellence in oral healthcare, thereby contributing to everyone’s wellbeing

-achieve this by establishing evidence-based guidance and standards for dentistry, embedded within a strong professional community of practice
+- achieves this by establishing evidence-based guidance and standards for dentistry, embedded within a strong professional community of practice

-foster quality in practice for dental professionals through their education and training, career development and lifelong learning.
+- fosters quality in practice for dental professionals through their education and training, career development and lifelong learning.

 The College of General Dentistry (CGDent) brings to fruition the long-held ambition for dentistry to stand tall within wider healthcare as a professional community, working for patients – ultimately with Royal Charter.
 CGDent opened its doors to new members on 1 July 2021.

-What does this mean for me?
+I was an FGDP member – what does this mean for me?

-If you’re an FGDP member, but EITHER missed the opportunity to elect to transfer OR said no at the time, have changed your mind and would now like to do so, you can enrol now in the same way as a new member by registering here.
+If you were an FGDP member, but EITHER missed the opportunity to elect to transfer OR said no at the time, have changed your mind and would now like to do so, you can enrol now in the same way as a new member by registering here.

 And of course, if you are a dentist or part of a dental team not previously a member of FGDP, you are welcome to become part of this historic College.

-Why isn’t my name appearing on the member register?
+I’ve recently joined but why isn’t my name appearing on the member register?